Why do tourists go to Andorra?

 The peculiarity of its shape and the round bell tower makes it very distinctive.

-The cultural heritage is of great importance as this ancient church is said to be established and created between the 10
+The cultural heritage is of great importance as this ancient church is said to be established and created between the 10th and 12th century.

 The church can be admired for its unique façade and cultural importance.